Cross-Lab-Project/presentations/README.md

 problems, that we tried to tackle:

     --{{2}}--
-First of all, we separated the presentation, from the actual lab-functionality, nowadays this would be called a headless lab.
+First, we separated the presentation, from the actual lab-functionality, nowadays, this would be called a headless lab.
 An entire IDE might be overwhelming for students that start to learn programming and also to learn about algorithms.
-That is why, we started to develop LiaScript, a language based on Markdown, that can be used to separate content into smaler and digestable learning chunks.
+That is why, we started to develop LiaScript, a language based on Markdown, that can be used to separate content into smaller and digestible learning chunks.

     --{{3}}--
-Additionally we created some kind of a macro-notation, which allowed us to define custom functionalities, such as attaching a script to a Markdown code-block, which turns the piece of code into an executable and editable example.
+Additionally, we created some kind of macro-notation, which allowed us to define custom functionalities, such as attaching a script to a Markdown code-block, which turns the piece of code into an executable and editable example.

     --{{4}}--